yuzhoumo/personal-website/README.md

 # Personal Website

 This is a personal website I initially wrote while pulling my first all-nighter in college (couldn't sleep because I had an energy drink).
-It's currently hosted on Berkeley's Open Computing Facility server and on my GitHub Pages site.
+It's currently hosted on Berkeley's Open Computing Facility server and on my GitHub Pages.
 The site is designed to allow for it to be easily repurposed as a template (see instructions below).
+To make blog posts, the `make_post.py` Python script can be used to automatically convert markdown inputs to blog pages.

 * OCF Link: https://ocf.io/jmo
 * Github Pages Link: http://yuzhoumo.github.io/